the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 ### Kubernetes

 [Kubernetes](https://kubernetes.io/) is a system for automating deployment, scaling (making more or fewer copies), and management of containers across a compute cluster (it doesn't have to be cloud-based).
-BinderHub uses Kubernetes to manage the resources requested by the users of the Binder service, and to support the tools of that build the instances.
+BinderHub uses Kubernetes to manage the resources requested by the users of the Binder service, and to support the tools that build the environments.

 ### Helm